terbed/blog/_notes/cusum-filter.md

 It is more sensitive to handle to too sides separately.
 In case of a simple cumulative sum, if it goes negative approaching the bottom threshold and then turns in positive direction, first it has to reach 0 and then exceed the threshold.
 With separate positive and negative sums, at direction change we start right from 0.

 ### QUESTION 4
-If we were using raw price returns then with the sum we would compute the rebalanced cumulative return, while with log returns we compute the compounding cumulative return (the log return is additive, while the raw return is multiplicative).
+If we were using raw price and calculate percentage returns then with the sum we would compute the rebalancing cumulative return, while with log returns we compute the compounding cumulative return (the log return is additive, while the raw return is multiplicative).
+Furthermore, here we calculate the absolute return $$y_t - y_{t-1}$$ (and not the percentage change), applying the logarithm makes it relative.
 In general, the log return is more stable and easier to work with.

 If this is not clear, I recommend you to read the following outstanding blog post in this topic: [Returns and Log returns](https://gregorygundersen.com/blog/2022/02/06/log-returns/){:target="_blank"}.

 ### References
 - Advances in Financial Machine Learning by Marcos Lopez de Prado